-Acceptance and Commitment Therapy is one of 4 techniques you will find in Rise – Sleep Better.
+Acceptance and Commitment Therapy is one of 4 techniques you will find in Peak Sleep – Sleep Better.
 Dr Danielle Landau is a clinical psychologist in London and she provides the ACT Technique.

 Often, people with sleep difficulties can focus heavily on the act of falling asleep and this exacerbates symptoms.
 ACT does not focus on curing the problem but, instead, on developing a healthier relationship towards difficult thoughts and feelings that run through the mind before sleep.
 This improved relationship between the observer and the thought can help to create better conditions for sleep.

 It’s worth noting that this technique might not work for everyone.
-That’s why, in Rise, we try to provide a range of techniques and help our users find the one that works best for them.
-If you want to experience the ACT approach to sleep yourself, try Rise today.
+That’s why, in Peak Sleep, we try to provide a range of techniques and help our users find the one that works best for them.
+If you want to experience the ACT approach to sleep yourself, try Peak Sleep today.